ClickHouse/ClickHouse/docs/en/query_language/select.md

 └────┴────┘
 ```

-You can use multiple `COLUMNS` expressions in a query, also you can apply functions to it.
+You can use multiple `COLUMNS` expressions in a query and apply functions.

 For example: